thewoolleyman/workstation/README.md

   * Turn ON: Keep trailing spaces on carat line
   * Turn ON: Remote trailing blank lines at end of saved files
   * Turn ON: Ensure every saved file ends with a line break
-* Editor -> General -> Code Completion -> Insert selected suggestion by pressing space, dot, or other context-dependent keys -> Turn off (As of 2021.1 EAP makes annoying Rubymine doc annotation completion autocomplete when you are trying to type comments in spaces.
-Hopefully this is fixed soon)
+* Editor -> General -> Code Completion -> Insert selected suggestion by pressing space, dot, or other context-dependent keys -> Turn off
 * Editor -> General -> Auto Import -> TypeScript/JavaScript -> Turn on: Unambiguous imports on the fly
 * Editor -> General -> Smart Keys -> Ruby -> Turn on: Start ruby interpolation in strings on #
 * Editor -> General -> Smart Keys -> Javascript -> Turn on: Start template string interpolation in strings on typing '$'